 Maine Maritime Academy provides peer tutors to students needing academic assistance with courses.
-To qualify for this free service, students must contact the Tutoring Office, Center for Stu-dent Success, 2nd Floor; 326-2511; firstname.lastname@example.org), or be referred by their instructor.
+To qualify for this free service, students must either use this form (link), contact the Tutoring Office (Buoy House/Center for Student Success, 2nd Floor; 326-2511; email@example.com), or be referred by their instructor.

 Eligibility and Notification

 Students may request tutoring for any course, subject to availability.
 The Tutoring Office staff attempts to fulfill all such requests, but sometimes (especially for advanced courses and electives) may not be able to find a tutor.
 Fulfillment of a request usually occurs within one work week of the initial request.